GCAM v7.1 Documentation: Earth System Module – Hector v3.1.1

 Hector Carbon Cycle diagram

 Figure 1: Conceptual diagram of the CO2 fluxes (numbered thick gray arrows) between Hector’s four major carbon cycle boxes: a well-mixed atmosphere (Atmosphere), terrestrial carbon cycle (Land), ocean carbon cycle (Ocean), and fossil fuels (Earth).
 The thinner arrows within the land and ocean boxes denote Hector’s more complex submodule carbon cycle dynamics, which are not discussed in detail here.
 The solid lines indicate that CO2 fluxes are calculated within Hector, whereas the dashed lines indicate that the fluxes are externally defined inputs read into the model.
 The fluxes are labeled: (1) CO2 emissions from fossil fuels and industry and uptake carbon capture technologies; (2) CO2 emissions and uptake from land use change (e.g., afforestation, deforestation, etc.); (3) vegetation uptake from the atmosphere (4) the aggregate CO2 from respiration from the terrestrial biosphere; and ocean carbon (5) uptake and (6) outgassing.
-The model’s permafrost implementation (Woodard et al. 2021) emits both CO2 and CH4 into the atmosphere, and is shown in gray.
+The model’s permafrost implementation (Woodard et al. 2021) emits both CO2 and CH4 into the atmosphere.

 GCAM-Hector interactions